pattmehta/SerializedNavPath/README.md

 #### Debugging

-> Debugging can be turned on by setting `SerializedNavPath.debug`.
-The example app view sets this debug flag in its `onAppear`, and running the example app shows two kinds of logs.
+> Debugging can be turned on by setting the `SerializedNavPath.debug` flag.
+The example app view sets this debug flag in its `init` method.
+Running the app shows two kinds of logs.
 The file-io logs show when serialized data is written to the `json` file, or when this file is removed.
-The other logs are for information only, for e.g. when attempt is made to modify the `pathBinding` property.
+The other logs are for information only, for e.g. when attempt is made to modify the `pathBinding` property, the log prints *pathBinding is readonly*.

 #### Details

 In the first example recording, clicking the **Login** button appends "home" `Route` to `NavigationPath`, and calls the save method of `SerializedNavPath`, which in turn calls `navPathLib.writeSerializedData` method, passing it the updated path data.
-If this step produces error, the `log` method prints *could not save path*, else it prints *data written*, followed by the filename with extension.
+If this step produces error, the log prints *could not save path*, else it prints *data written*, followed by the filename with extension.

 ### Platforms